 Occupations and Workforce

 Emelle is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Emelle is a town of sales and office workers, construction workers and builders and service providers.
 There are especially a lot of people living in Emelle who work in office and administrative support (62.50%), healthcare suport services (12.50%) and art, media, and design (0.00%).

 Setting & Lifestyle

-Emelle is also a college town, where lots of students live while attending area colleges.
-Because of the high percentage of people living in Emelle enrolled in college, Emelle has a number of services, amenities and opportunities geared towards the needs and activities of students.
+In addition, Emelle is a college town.
+There are a lot of students in Emelle attending college, and as a result Emelle provides a number of services, amenities and opportunities geared to the needs and activities of students.